Written by: Heather Clemenceau

 6. Snopes Conclusion Not Researched In Accordance With The International Fact-Checking Network Declaration It Signed

 Snopes, as a signatory, clearly did not use the same standard of care for this article as they normally do for every other fact check.
 There is a built-in bias if the writer of the article does indeed own a pit bull as has been suggested on social media sites – is this Binkowski posting about pit bulls on Live Journal in 2012?
+(I think it was, but she deleted it.
+You can tell because the number of responses doesn’t equal the total.
+Why else would a years-old comment that most had forgotten about spontaneously disappear?).
 If so, it’s very illustrative of a pre-existing bias.
 Snopes needs to follow the code and recall this article.

 It’s very tiring to read of shady attempts to distort the facts.
 Common sense would tell you that bans on breed restrictions have everything to do with the safety of the public at large and nothing to do with the race, class and ethnicity of the people who own those dogs since the law is applied to everyone.
 It is also morally bereft to claim that it’s OK to patch up people after-the-fact when an attack has a chance to be prevented in the first place.
 Making a person “whole” again after an attack isn’t nearly as positive as preventing the attack altogether.
 BSL cannot prevent all dog attacks but it is designed to prevent the worst sort of maulings by dogs with the greatest propensity to commit them.